NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerTMS_E-field/README.md

 -->

 # Background and References
-In the category of Image-guided therapy and low cost systems
+This is the sister project of [Slicer TMS Deep-Learning](https://github.com/NA-MIC/ProjectWeek/tree/master/PW37_2022_Virtual/Projects/SlicerTMS)